 REACH REACH is the Regulation for Registration, Evaluation, Authorisation and Restriction of Chemicals.
-REACH applies to all chemicals: not only chemicals used in industrial process but also chemicals in articles such as paper and packaging.
-Recovered paper Recovered paper refers to used paper and board separately collected and classified for to purpose of recycling for use as raw material in the manufacture of new paper and paperboard.
+REACH applies to all chemicals: not only chemicals used in industrial processes but also chemicals in articles such as paper and packaging.
+Recovered paper Recovered paper refers to used paper and board separately collected and classified for the purpose of recycling for use as raw material in the manufacture of new paper and paperboard.
 Renewable energy Energy coming from sources that are naturally renewable (e.g. biomass, hydro electricity).
 Sludge A solid waste that is produced during water treatment from biological activity (mainly aerobic stage).
-Sedex Sedex, the Supplier Ethical Data Exchange, is a membership organisation for businesses committed to continuous improvement of the ethical performance of their supply chain Sedex is a not-for-profit organisation based in London, UK.
-Sedex focuses on four pillars Labour Standards, Health and Safety, Environment and Business Integrity.
+Sedex Sedex, the Supplier Ethical Data Exchange, is a membership organisation for businesses committed to continuous improvement of the ethical performance of their supply chains.
+Sedex is a not-for-profit organisation based in London, UK.
+Sedex focuses on four pillars: Labour Standards, Health and Safety, Environment and Business Integrity.
 Solid Wastes - Wastes are classified as non-hazardous wastes or hazardous wastes and are reported separately.
 Wood wastes and corrugated board shavings are excluded.
 All amounts of wastes are reported in mass as disposed.
 Total non- hazardous wastes Sum of all solid non-hazardous wastes that are going to landfill or are recovered or comprise other wastes.
 Each category of non-hazardous wastes is defined and reported.
-Non-hazardous wastes Landfill Part of the non-hazardous wastes that are disposed of in either internal or external landfin accordance with national legislation.
+Non-hazardous wastes Landfill Part of the non-hazardous wastes that are disposed of in either internal or external landfill in accordance with national legislation.
 Non-hazardous wastes Recovery Part of non-hazardous wastes that are reused or recycled or composted or used in agriculture or incinerated with energy recovery.
 Non-hazardous wastes Other Part of non-hazardous wastes that does not belong to the two previous categories.
-This include wastes incinerated without energy recovery or wastes for which the final disposa is uncertain.
+This include wastes incinerated without energy recovery or wastes for which the final disposal is uncertain.
 Hazardous wastes Residues of oils and other hazardous wastes (building wastes containing asbestos, ink residues, etc.).
-SO x Mix of sulphur oxides calculated as $SO_2$ coming from combustion of fuels.
-Sulphur dioxide contributes to the acidification of soil and water. $SO_x$ emissions are measured mainly by the mills.
-Where $SO_x$ is not measured (converting plants), emissions are calculated from fuel consumption using the emission factors listed in the Ecoinvent database version 2.1.
+SO x Mix of sulphur oxides calculated as SO_2 coming from combustion of fuels.
+Sulphur dioxide contributes to the acidification of soil and water.
+SO_x emissions are measured mainly by the mills.
+Where SO_x is not measured (converting plants), emissions are calculated from fuel consumption using the emission factors listed in the Ecoinvent database version 2.1.
 SVHC Substances of Very High Concern are defined in Article 57 of REACH Regulation (EC) No 1907/2006 and include substances which are Carcinogenic, Mutagenic or toxic to Reproduction (CMR) or Persistent, Bioaccumulative and Toxic (PBT) or very Persistent and very Bioaccumulative (vPvB).
-Testliner Paper manufactured from recycled fibres.
-TJ .
-Terajoule, a unit of energy that generally applies to fuel.
-1 terajoule = $1,000$ gigajoules = $10^{12}$ joules.
+Testliner Paper manufactured from recycled fibres. τJ Terajoule, a unit of energy that generally applies to fuel.
+1 terajoule = $1,000$ gigajoules = 10^{12} joules.
 Total Suspended Solids Total Suspended Solids refers to the level of small solid particles released with process water.
 Virgin fibre Pulp obtained through a chemical process used to remove lignin from wood.
 As a result, the fibre can be used to produce paper.
 The lignin residue and other organic compounds are subsequently collected and used in the formation of black liquor.
 WFN Water Footprint Network (WFN) is a non-profit international network.
 The mission of the WFN is to promote the sustainable, fair and efficient use of fresh water resources worldwide.
-WTP Water Treatment Plant: facility that treats process water by a combination of physical, chemical and biological processes before discharging the water to the environment.